QinCai-rui/The-Forbidden-Sector/README.md

 # The Forbidden Sector

 A mysterious web server for Scene 65: The Forbidden Sector.
-This application has been modernized with FastAPI and includes auto-reload functionality and Docker support.

 ## Features

 - **Auto-reload functionality** using uvicorn for development
 - **FastAPI-based server** for modern API endpoints
-- **Docker containerization** for easy deployment
+- **Docker containerisation** for easy deployment
 - **Interactive challenges** and authentication system
 - **Static file serving** for HTML, CSS, and JavaScript